openenergymonitor/learn/view/sustainable-energy/energy/cars.md

 ### Electric vehicles

-Electric cars (EV's) are often quoted at a performance of 4 miles/kWh which can easily be achieved with electric cars such as the Nissan Leaf and Renault Zoe.
+Electric cars (EV's) are often quoted at a performance of 4 miles/kWh which can easily be achieved with electric cars such as the Nissan Leaf / Renault Zoe / Tesla Model 3.
 This performance is dependent on acceleration, de-acceleration, speed and terrain in the same way as internal combustion cars.

 The carbon emissions of EV's vary with the carbon intensity of electricity production (gCO2/kWh).
 EV's have the potential to have very low carbon emissions per mile of the electricity is generated via renewable sources.